AfaqAnwar/Py-Soccer/README.md

 * Inaccuracy dependent upon resize factor.
 * Speed.

 _The speed is an issue which is dependent upon the resize factor.
-If we were to process the full game image it could be very precise but would take way too long to actually find and click the proper pixel due to the rapid nature of the game._
+If the program were to process the full game image it could be very precise but would take way too long to actually find and click the proper pixel due to the rapid nature of the game._

 ## Running Script Locally